wavelet-lab/docs/source/software/usdr_dm_create.rst

 Receiving (signal recording)
 ----------------------------

 The following command will record 100000 blocks of 4096 samples each of a signal into a raw file with center frequency of 1200Mhz a sample rate of 4MHz:

 .. code-block:: bash

-   usdr_dm_create -t -r4e6 -c100000 -l3 -e1200e6 -f output.raw
+   usdr_dm_create -r4e6 -c100000 -l3 -e1200e6 -f output.raw

 The output file will have ``int16`` complex pairs and can be visualized using ``nympy`` and ``matplotlib``.